ACanalejo/cwps_continuity_and_change_unilu2022/07_session/replication_exercise.md

     ##  [9] NA
     ## [10] NA

-The command *summary* tell sus that it is a variable of type character (i.e., a string) with length 347, which means that has 347 characters (or letters) in total.
+The command *summary* tells us that it is a variable of type character (i.e., a string) with length 347, which means that has 347 characters (or letters) in total.
 The *head* command confirms that the first observation only contains the dataset citation and the rest is missing